nat3Github/zig-lib-update/README.md

 # update tool - a zig dependency update tool for your remote git dependencies
 - i hate searching for the right commit hash and manually calling zig fetch --save git+...#aEfowkjdfwfd..
-- this is why i created this lib called update_tool
-- it gets the right hash from the specified branch and runs zig fetch --save
+- this lib called `update_tool` gets the hash from the specified branch and runs zig fetch --save

+# automatic test steps
+- with `addTestFolder` all zig files in the specified folder get added as test steps

-# Example
+# Example Updating Git Dependencies
 1. in build.zig.zon you add:
 ```zig
     .dependencies = .{